WHO sending Ebola experts to Mali, 43 people monitored for virus

 Malian authorities are monitoring 43 people who have been in contact with the girl, including 10 health workers, she said.

-"She traveled with her grandmother in Guinea and returned to Mali.
+"She travelled with her grandmother in Guinea and returned to Mali.
 We don't have all details of this trip," Chaib added.

 "She saw a health care worker on October 20th when she had a fever of 39 degrees Celsius, blood in her stools, was coughing and had a nose bleed.
 They tested for malaria or typhoid and she was admitted to hospital on October 21st," she said.